anthonycaccese/nso-menu-interpreted-es-de/README.md

 | ![Screenshot 2023-03-01 at 8 31 40 PM](https://user-images.githubusercontent.com/1454947/222309396-031fe6e2-33e1-4efe-987d-782700b9439c.png) | ![Screenshot 2023-03-01 at 8 31 06 PM](https://user-images.githubusercontent.com/1454947/222309435-73c8e86e-f20a-42c0-a1ce-37da6a93b1a5.png) | ![Screenshot 2023-03-01 at 8 30 45 PM](https://user-images.githubusercontent.com/1454947/222309474-6201c564-2392-4964-bb8e-6d72f5111805.png) |

 ## **Acknowledgments**
+* Some avatar images are sourced from the Nintedo Switch profile avatars list.
 * Some system logos were sourced and modified from the excellent work done by Dan Patrick [here](https://archive.org/details/console-logos-professionally-redrawn-plus-official-versions).
 * Some system logos were sourced and modified from the excellent work done by Bruno (HVR88) [here](https://github.com/HVR88).
 * Most system images were sourced from the excellent work done by “viking” and many other contributors to the COLORFUL platform video set [here](https://forums.launchbox-app.com/files/file/1958-colorful-platform-video-set/).